Jonxslays/lichess-desktop/README.md

 $ yarn build
 ```

-The executable will be stored in the build directory.
+The executable will be stored in the `./build` directory.

 - `.AppImage` for Linux
 - `.dmg` installer for Mac